Why are Jewish holidays always changing dates?

 Symbols of the holiday: No major visual symbols—some might remember it by photos of Jerusalem.

 Greeting?
-An odd feature of Tisha B’Av is that it’s traditional not to greet people during the fast.
+An unusual feature of Tisha B’Av is that it’s traditional not to greet people during the fast.
 This comes from Jewish mourning practices.
-When one visits a house of mourning, it’s not usual to greet people either.
-It’s OK if you slip up and say hello by accident in either case—you’d be surprised how polite people are.
+(When one visits a house of mourning, it’s not usual to greet the mourners.)

 Read more: A personal take on Tisha B’Av, Fast for the Body, Food for the Spirit by Marinell James.